Jeeaaasus/Tautulli-AutoDeleter/README.md

 # SETUP
-Add your API key to the sccipt.
+Add your API key to the script.

 If you have locations where you don't want files to be deleted, you can enter those also.